 Return pan used to cook chicken to medium heat.
 Add 1 tsp. olive oil and shallot to hot pan and cook until fragrant, 30 seconds.

 Stir in reserved pasta cooking water, chicken base, and ½ tsp. lemon zest.
 Bring to a boil and cook until slightly thickened, 3-4 minutes.

 Remove from burner and whisk in butter.
 Add half the sauce (reserve remaining for chicken), tomatoes, 1½ Tbsp. lemon juice, and half the parsley (reserve remaining for garnish) to cooked pasta.
 Toss to combine.
 Add capers to remaining sauce in pan.

-Plate dish as pictured on front of card and garnish with remaining parsley and lemon zest.
-Bon appetit!
+Plate dish as pictured on front of card, garnishing with remaining parsley and remaining lemon zest.
+Bon appétit!